DomainDrivenArchitecture/c4k-website/README.md

 ### resource requests and limits

-You may want to adjust the resource requests and limits to your specific scenario.
+You may want to adjust the resource requests and limits of the build and init containers to your specific scenario.

 ## License